catalyst-cloud/catalystcloud-docs/source/compute-service/best-practices.rst

 ``Persistent Volume`` for its root disk.
 Persistent volumes have several benefits, such as:

-* Snapshots oare created in seconds and use less space.
+* Snapshots are created in seconds and use less space.
 * The volume and it's associated data can continue to exist after the compute instace is deleted.

 When launching an instance via the dashboard the default behaviour is to create a ``Persistent Volume`` for its root disk.
-Other methods of instance creation vary and some will equire the volume to be created ahead of the instance being launched, so please consult the relevant documentation for clarification.
+Other methods of instance creation vary and some will require the volume to be created ahead of the instance being launched, if this is the case please consult the relevant documentation for clarification.

 Typically an ``Ephemeral Disk`` should only be used for cloud native workloads, that use the immutable infrastructure principle, or workloads that are temporary